 - Washing up liquid: For sliding down corridors of course.
 Joke.
 To encourage dish-washing.

 - Candle: When your fresher has friends over and they are all watching a movie, lighting a candle can be a nice (sometimes romantic) way to set the mood.
 It’s even a lovely way to relax when enjoying some me-time.
-Personally, I’d always choose something that gives off a strong scent, such as Yankee Candle (pictured above).
+Personally, I’d always choose something that gives off a strong scent.

 - Hot water bottle: When Freshers’ Flu strikes, they’ll have something to snuggle up with.